alexpeachey/end_state/README.md

 You also have the option to use `transition!` which will instead raise an error for failures.
 If your guards and/or finalizers add to the `failure_messages` array then they will be included in the error message.

+## Graphing

+If you install `GraphViz` and the gem `ruby-graphviz` you can create images representing your state machines.

+`EndState::Graph.new(MyMachine).draw.output png: 'my_machine.png'`

 ## Testing